Generalized Tevelev degrees of $\mathbb{P}^1$: Schubert calculus formula via limit linear series

 To see this, we employ the same inductive strategy as before: we fix a partition $I''\coprod J''=\{1,2,\ldots,k-2\}$ and match the terms of the sum where $J'=J''$ and $J'=J''\cup\{k-1\}$, using the fact that

 Continuing in this fashion yields the claim.

-To finish, one easily checks by the Pieri rule that the final integral is equal to 1 whenever each of the three terms does not vanish.
+Again, by the Pieri rule, the final integral is equal to 1 whenever each of the three terms does not vanish.
 Because $2\le r_k\le d$ and $0\le m\le d-1$, this happens exactly when $r_k+m\ge d$, which is exactly what we need. \end{proof}